 Entering the European market for basketry

 The European market for basketry is dominated by low-cost mass production.
 The mid-mid and mid-high segments offer you the most opportunities.
-To appeal to consumers in these segments, you should pay attention to design, decoration, craftsmanship, and the story behind your baskets.
-Sustainability can also add value to your product.
-Entering the European market means you need to comply with the European Union’s mandatory and legal requirements, as well as any additional or niche requirements your buyers may have.
+To appeal to consumers in these segments, you should focus on design, decoration, craftsmanship and the story behind your baskets.
+Sustainability can also add value.
+Entering the European market means you must comply with the European Union’s mandatory legal (and other) requirements, as well as any additional or niche requirements your buyers may have.

 Contents of this page

 1. What requirements must basketry comply with to be allowed on the European market?

 The following requirements apply to basketry on the European market.
 For a more detailed overview, see our study on buyer requirements for Home Decorations and Home Textiles (HDHT).

 Europe’s General Product Safety Directive (2001/95/EC) is a framework legislation, stating that all products marketed in the European Union (EU) must be safe to use.
 Unsafe products are rejected at the European border or withdrawn from the market.
 The EU uses the Safety Gate system to list and share information about such products.

 In 2021, the European Commission adopted a proposal for a General Product Safety Regulation, to replace the current directive.
 When approved, this new regulation will apply across the EU.